oneconcern/datamon/README.md

 A pipeline is essentially a single path through our continously executing DAG.
 There can't be any cyclic dependencies in this graph, one way to verify this is by running the [tarjan algorithm](https://en.wikipedia.org/wiki/Tarjan%27s_strongly_connected_components_algorithm).

-### Fast access in handlers
+### File access in handlers

-To enable fast access to files in a geographical location we run a sync server which synchronizes the S3 files onto a high performance network file system (EFS in AWS).
+To access files in handlers we make them available via a fuse filesystem, this is a customization of goofys which applies the filters defined in the manifest for a handler.

 ### Archiving